 As a new international student adviser, you need to get up to speed quickly to ensure compliance among F-1 students.
-This 4-week, self-paced course brings you into the office of a typical university to work with and support their international students.
+This self-paced course brings you into the office of a typical university to work with and support their international students.
 Through six online modules, you will address the many challenges you will face in your advising role--from administering the initial I-20, visa and entry procedures, legal employment, and managing transitions.

 - Perform basic compliance, reporting, and procedural tasks to support F-1 students to maintain status and obtain benefits.

 - Identify the situations impacting the personal and academic adjustment and immigration status of F-1 students.

 - Identify campus and external partners to provide services and resources for F-1 students.

 Special Bonus: Participants will receive access to the NAFSA Adviser's Manual 360 for the duration of the course.

 NAFSA International Education Professional Competencies 2.0 outline the abilities, skills, and foundational knowledge necessary for successful international educators.
 Learn more about NAFSA Competencies 2.0.

 This learning content targets the competency categories of Compliance Management and Recruitment, Enrollment, and Advising.